arekavandi/BPose/README.md

 # B-Pose: Bayesian Deep Network for Camera 6-DoF Pose Estimation from RGB Images

-Here, we introduce, B-Pose, a Bayesian Convolutional deep network capable of not only automatically estimating the camera's pose parameters from a single RGB image but also provides a measure of uncertainty in the parameter estimation.
+Here, we introduce, B-Pose, a Bayesian Convolutional deep network capable of not only automatically estimating the camera's pose parameters from a single RGB image but also providing a measure of uncertainty for the estimated parameters.
+BPose is published in  [IEEE Robotics and Automation Letters](https://ieeexplore.ieee.org/abstract/document/10242363)

 P.S.
 This code is built on top of the [DSAC*](https://github.com/vislearn/dsacstar).